-The season runs through until Sunday 1 May 2022 at 6pm.
-In the off-season, the area remains closed through to the confirmed open date in September, which is publicised closer to the date.
+The season runs through until Saturday 6 May 2023 at 6pm.
+In the off-season, the area remains closed through to the confirmed open date in September, which is typically publicised closer to the date.

-Season tickets available from Kurow Autos, Waimate Whitehorse Motors and Waimate District Council reception at 125 Queen Street, Waimate.
-Season tickets are also available via the camp supervisor onsite
+Season tickets are available from the Waimate District Council reception at 125 Queen Street, Waimate.
+From September, season tickets will also be available to purchase at Kurow Autos and via the camp supervisor onsite (during the season itself).

 Season tickets can also be purchased via internet banking.
 To use this method, please contact our customer service team on 03 689 0000, and they will walk you through the process.
 Please note, this method will incur a $10 courier fee (nationwide).

 Tickets to be purchased before or on arrival and be clearly displayed at all times.
 EFTPOS is available at the Waitangi Camping Grounds Office.
 All caravans, motor homes and tents left on site during the season MUST have a season permit displayed at all times, or they will be removed.

 The 2022/23 Season Ticket price has been set at $380.

 Your Season Ticket covers 2 adults and two dependent children (under 16 years), 1 structure (tent, caravan or motorhome), a vehicle and ancillary equipment (within your allocated site boundary).Children under-5 are free.

 In addition to two dependent children (16 or over), and/or any additional adult, a fee of $15 per additional person will be added to your season ticket.
 This will cover the duration of the season for that person.
 Similarly, for a child (under 16), a charge of $5 will be applied to your season ticket – again, as a one-off fee.